appsecnz/appsecnz.github.io/conference/speakers.md

 #### Speaker Biography

-**Kim Carter -** Technologist / Engineer, Information Security Professional, Entrepreneur and the founder of [BinaryMist Ltd](https://binarymist.io/).
+**Kim Carter (BinaryMist) -** Technologist / Engineer, Information Security Professional, Entrepreneur and the founder of [BinaryMist Ltd](https://binarymist.io/).
 OWASP NZ Chapter Leader in Christchurch.
 Certified Scrum Master.
 Facilitator, mentor and motivator of cross functional, self managing teams.
 With a solid 19 years of commercial industry experience across many domains, Kim Carter enjoys teaching others how to apply information security to their Agile processes, bringing the security focus up front where it's the cheapest to implement, increasing profit and reducing costs.
 Co-founder of Christchurch Hacker Conference (CHCon), International trainer, speaker, published author, and Software Engineering Radio podcast host, focusing on:

 * Software and network architecture;
 * Web development and engineering; and